mpoladi/6.C395-chatbot-layout/README.md

 ├── app.py              # Gradio web interface - implement the chat function
 ├── requirements.txt    # Python dependencies
-├── chatbot_development.ipynb     # Notebook for developing and testing your chatbot ├── chatbot_conversation_example.txt     # Example conversation we might want to have with this chatbot └── src/
+├── chatbot_development.ipynb     # Notebook for developing and testing your chatbot ├── .env     # Add this file yourself for storing your HF_TOKEN ├── config.py     # Holds variables for the models from HuggingFace you will use ├── chatbot_conversation_example.txt     # Example conversation we might want to have with this chatbot └── src/
     ├── model.py       # Model loading/saving (already implemented)